Kanorade/AI-Ass1-Basic-ML-Algorithms/src/nz/ac/vuw/kanemich2/perceptron/readme.txt

 The perceptron will stop after 100 iterations, the learning rate is set to 0.1, and lastly, the initial weights are set 2 zero.
 If you want to change these numbers, you'll need to adjust them in the source code and recompile.

+I've included the source code and executable for a perceptron that splits the data into training and test sets.
+I've stored them in a separate folder to avoid confusion.
+They should run using the above command line too. you just need to use different jar file name instead.

+E.g.

+    java -jar ass1-perceptron-split.jar ionosphere.data